Women in classical music: Women conductors

 Despite the early successes of Emma Roberta (sometimes 'Roberto') Steiner (1856–1929) and Caroline B. Nichols (1864–1939), who were both noted for their conducting careers, the gender imbalance has been particularly notable in music directorships of symphony orchestras.

-A 1987 documentary film 'A Woman Is a Risky Bet: Six Orchestra Conductors' (Swedish: Dirigenterna) highlighted skepticism towards women conductors and musicians by some, specifically in a visit to the Vienna Philharmonic Orchestra as well as in interviews with international impresarios.
+The 1987 documentary film A Woman Is a Risky Bet: Six Orchestra Conductors(Dirigenterna) highlighted skepticism towards women conductors and musicians by some, specifically in a visit to the Vienna Philharmonic Orchestra and in interviews with international impresarios.

 As of November 2016, 4.1% of major orchestras in the United States were led by a woman, and out of the 150 recognized top conductors in the world, only 3.3% were women.
-ClassicFM reported that in 2019 women now occupied 8 places among the top-rated 100 conductors worldwide.
+ClassicFM reported that in 2019 women occupied eight places among the top-rated 100 conductors worldwide.
 In 2023, agents in the UK representing conductors had 11.2% females on their books.
-Despite the recent rise in female conductors, in the 2024-2025 season only 20.8% of concerts by the top 21 orchestras in the United States were directed by women.
+Despite the recent rise in the number of female conductors, in the 2024-2025 season only 20.8% of concerts by the top 21 orchestras in the United States were directed by women.

+A conducting competition exclusively for women, La Maestra, has been held biennially since 2020.
+The competition is the subject of the 2023 documentary film Maestra.

 The novel Appassionata by Jilly Cooper follows the career of the fictional conductor Abigail Rosen.